Uninett/zino/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This is the modern Python re-implementation of the battle-proven Zino network monitor, first implemented in Tcl/Scotty at Uninett in the 1990s.
+This is the modern Python re-implementation of the battle-proven Zino network state monitor, first implemented in Tcl/Scotty at Uninett in the 1990s.

 This is still a work in progress, and is not yet a fully functional replacement for the Tcl-based Zino.